 What adaptations allow cheetahs to run so fast?

-1. They have a lightweight, slender frame and weigh between 28 and 65 kilograms or 62 to 143 pounds.
+1) They have a lightweight, slender frame and weigh between 21 and 72 kilograms or 46 to 160 pounds.

-2. Their respiratory and circulatory systems are designed for speed.
+2) Their respiratory and circulatory systems are designed for speed.
 Their heart, lungs, and nasal passages are much larger than you would expect for a cat their size.

-3. In order to maintain their grip at high speed, a cheetah’s claws are non-retractable.
+3) In order to maintain their grip at high speed, a cheetah’s claws are semi-retractable.
 This also makes it easy to identify a cheetah’s pawprints because, unlike other cats, their prints will have telltale claw marks at the toes.

-About half of the world’s cheetah population can be found in Southern Africa, in countries like Namibia, Botswana and South Africa.
+About half of the world’s cheetah population can be found in southern Africa, in countries like Namibia, Botswana and South Africa.
 Cheetahs prefer dry, hot climates, but are not particularly fond of deserts or tropical areas.

 Cheetahs do not live in dens or burrows.
 They will often rest in tall grasses or under trees.

 Cheetahs mostly target smaller antelope such as springbok and Thomson’s gazelles.
 They will also sometimes hunt larger antelope like kudu.
 Very seldom will you find them preying on much larger animals such as giraffes, buffalo, ostriches, and zebra.

 Cheetahs do not roar, but rather make a unique set of sounds that generations of researchers have been challenged to categorise formally.
 Some of the most easily distinguishable sounds include purring, a meow also known as a bleat and a bird-like chirping or high-pitched barking sound.